 And there are a few shots that were so close to being in focus and in-frame, it gives me a headache

-Here's some super helpful tips I've learned that will help you get an award winning shot of a swallow in flight...
+Here are some super helpful tips I've learned that will help you get an award-winning shot of a swallow in flight...

 Swallows fly fast and change directions constantly.
-Guess which way you think they'll go next, then go the opposite direction.
+Guess which way you think they'll go next, then shoot in the opposite direction.

 Don't worry about "artsy" shots or get picky about which bird is in the shot.
 Take what you can get.